AbhishekSalian/Video2Images/README.md

 ## About
 A library that helps to convert volumetric video data into image frames with adjustable frame capturing rate functionality.

-The main reason why I created this library is ease of video to image frames conversion.
-During video annotation we need individual frames of an video or a subpart of a video and that to tunable frame rate so this problems led to this library which easily helps you to do this task.
+The main reason why I created this library is to ease the video to image frames conversion process.
+During video annotation we need frames of an video or a subpart of a video and that too custom frame capture rate, so this problems led to this library development.

 ## How to install?
 ```pip install video2images```